giarcheuli/semrush/README.md

 Before proceeding with the deployment process, please ensure you have Docker installed on your machine.

-If you haven't installed Docker yet, please follow the official documentation for instructions on installing it on your specific operating system.
+If you haven't installed Docker yet, please follow the official [docker documentation](https://docs.docker.com/desktop/) for instructions on installing it on your specific operating system.
 ___

 ## Creating a directory structure for the deployment